yanxiyue/awesome-blogs/README.md

 # Awesome Blogs
-> An inspiring list of blogs, in no particular order.
+> An inspiring list of blogs, or person with individuality. in no particular order.

 ---
 - [Fabrice Bellard's Home Page](https://bellard.org/)